How EWA helps employee retention

-What is the return on investment for earned wage access (EWA)?
-That can feel a bit like a misnomer, since EWA programs are free to the employer and thus don't need heavy investment from the get-go.
+How can earned wage access improve employee retention and drive ROI for my business?
+Thinking about earned wage access in ROI terms can feel a bit misleading, since EWA programs are free to the employer and thus don't need heavy investment from the get-go.

 1. Lower turnover costs.
 When employees are able to access their earned wages, they're more likely to stay with their employer and less likely to leave for another role.
 That helps businesses save on recruiting costs.